-10. Economic dependence
+9. Economic dependence

-During the year ended March 31, 2022, the Society received a major portion of its revenues from two independent foundations.
+During the year ended March 31, 2023, the Society received a major portion of its revenues from the B.C. government.
 The Society's ability to continue its programs is dependent on its ability to obtain sources of private and/or government funding.

-Subsequent to March 31, 2022, the Society received a significant funding from a B.C. government.
-Management has made its assessment and concluded that there is no issue regarding the Society's ability continue as a going concern based on the funding levels is maintained.
+Subsequent to March 31, 2023, the Society received a significant funding from the B.C. government.
+Management has made its assessment and concluded that there is no issue regarding the Society's ability to continue as a going concern based on the funding levels is maintained.